 |Pop-Up Adventure Playground in Lakeville, MA.|

 We’re often told that these images, of children playing in cardboard boxes, or happily climbing a tree, look very familiar to people.
-They might bring up memories from their own childhoods, or a time when children were more free to play outside.
+They might bring up memories from their own childhoods, or a time when children were freer to play outside.
 They are familiar because play is written on our bones, it’s in our personal and cultural DNA.
 Sometimes people see pictures of events and think, this can’t be so hard!
 It’s a bunch of cardboard boxes and kids, I can do that!
-That’s wonderful to hear – we encourage every play advocate to start small, start local, and help make positive changes in the neighborhoods where they live.
+That’s wonderful to hear – we encourage every play advocate to start small, start local, and help make positive changes in the neighbourhoods where they live.

 So, if it’s true that play can be easy, accessible, familiar – why not pause first to register a pop-up adventure playground?

 Here are 10 reasons why we believe that registering is the best place to start!

 They’re all rooted in the basic idea that a pop-up adventure playground isn’t the same thing as play, but is a carefully designed form of provision.
 Pop-up adventure playgrounds help make play possible for children and adults, and as such organizers need specific kinds of support, training and information to be most effective.
 We are dedicated to offering these services to as many people as possible.